 What is the Best Color Diamond to Buy?

 If you’re looking for a more affordable diamond ring and don’t want to compromise on quality or beauty, a lab diamond alternative can be a wonderful option to consider.
 Many wonder, are lab diamonds real?
 Lab diamond alternatives such as Nexus Diamonds™ are created in a lab so that every diamond alternative has the qualities imitative of a perfect natural diamond.
-By selecting one of these diamond alternatives for your engagement ring or diamond jewelry, you can get a D grade simulant stone at a fraction of the cost, due to the methods of producing lab made diamonds.
+By selecting one of these diamond alternatives for your engagement ring, diamond earrings, or diamond jewelry, you can get a D grade simulant stone at a fraction of the cost, due to the methods of producing lab made diamonds.

 Fancy Colored Diamonds